 3) Research, test, and implement new technology if you've identified a problem or inefficiency that your current accounting tech stack cannot resolve.

-Keep an eye out for Part 2, where Beau joins me once again to walk you through the steps above and discuss how to identify the accounting apps that are worth your time.
+Check out Part 2 of our app fatigue blog series, where Beau joins me once again to walk you through the steps above and discuss how to identify the accounting apps that are worth your time.

 About the Author